mod-audio/mod-desktop/README.md

 Current known issues:

-- Pedalboard save crashes mod-ui, due to being unable to create a screenshot/thumbnail for it
+- Pedalboard save fails to create screenshot/thumbnail
 - Handling of Windows filepaths is not always correct (differences between POSIX vs Windows path separators)
 - jackd.exe (through mod-host) asks for public network permissions which are not needed
 - JACK is used "as-is", which assumes it is not running yet.
 TBD if we use a custom server name or something else
-- MIDI usage crashes jackd.exe, issue reported as [jack2#931](https://github.com/jackaudio/jack2/issues/931)
 - Host crash stops the UI process, instead of being automatically restart like in MOD units

 ## Download